A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsubsection{Task Performance}

+It is desired to make the bridge inspection faster, cheaper, safer, more objective, and less interruptive to the traffic.
+Therefore, TASBID evaluates trainees' job/tasks performance from multiple dimensions: conformity, efficiency, safety, and accuracy, which are important to the bridge inspection.

-The trainee's ability to conform with task specifications is term {\it conformity}, reflected by the trainee's ability to keep on the reference paths and the recommended speed during the inspection.
-The ability to be on-path in performing tasks is measured by the percentage of task time when the drone is on the reference paths of the tasks:
+The trainee's ability to conform with task specifications is term {\it conformity}.
+Conformity captures inspectors’ essential ability to operate the drone along desired paths, move it to desired locations, and maintain the recommended speed, during the inspection.
+Conformity positively contributes to the quality of data collection.
+The ability to be on-path in performing task $t$ is measured by the percentage of task time when the drone is on the reference paths of the tasks:

-To measure the trainee's ability to control the drone at the recommended speed, a weighted sum of times when the drone is speeding is calculated with the weights being the speed in the unit of speed limit:
+To measure the trainee's on-speed ability in performing task $t$, a weighted sum of times when the drone is speeding is calculated, and the weights are the ratios of speed to speed limit: